List of legendary kings of Denmark: Gróttasöngr

-Gróttasöngr ("Grótti's song") is an Eddic poem that survives only in certain manuscripts of Snorri Sturluson's Prose Edda, and as such as not always included in the Poetic Edda.
+Gróttasöngr ("Grótti's song") is an Eddic poem that survives only in certain manuscripts of Snorri Sturluson's Prose Edda, and as such is not always included in the Poetic Edda.
 It most likely dates from the early 12th century, perhaps shortly before 1140.

 The song is sung by two slave-girls, Fenja and Menja, who later identify themselves as the kin of bergrisi (jötnar).
 They are the slaves of King Fróði, son of Friðleifr.
 The poem itself does not specify that these men were kings of Denmark, but Snorri's prose introduction to the poem (in Skáldskaparmál) says that Friðleifr was the son of Skjöldr (himself a son of Odin), whose lands "were in what is now [i.e. in Snorri's time] called Denmark, but was then known as Gotland".
 The prose introduction also says that Fróði's reign coincided with the reign of Caesar Augustus and the birth of Christ; in Scandinavia, the resulting peace was ascribed to Fróði and known as Fróði's Peace.

 A later stanza of Gróttasöngr prophesies that "Yrsa's son" (identified in other works as Hrólfr Kraki) would take vengeance on Fróði for the killing of Hálfdan (or, as plural, the half-Danes).
 (Halfdan is the name of several Danish kings in other sources.)